MADE IN CALIFORNIA

 What is the Made in California Labeling & Marketing Program?

-The Made in California Labeling & Marketing Program is administered in partnership with The Governor’s Office of Business and Economic Development (GO-Biz), the California Office of the Small Business Advocate (CalOSBA) and California Manufacturing Technology Consulting (CMTC).
-The Made in California Labeling and Marketing Program aims to:
+The Made in California Labeling & Marketing Program is administered by the Governor’s Office of Business and Economic Development (GO-Biz) through the California Office of the Small Business Advocate (CalOSBA).
+The Program is designed to strengthen California manufacturing by increasing the visibility, market reach, and competitiveness of eligible California-made products.

-• Strengthen the state’s economy by enhancing the visibility and competitiveness of California’s manufacturing sector
+✔ Strengthen the state’s economy by enhancing the visibility of California’s manufacturing sector.

-• Provide California manufacturers with an opportunity to expand their market reach and elevate their brand presence both statewide and globally
+✔ Provide California manufacturers with an opportunity to elevate their brand presence statewide, nationally, and globally.

-• Support the state’s diverse manufacturing sector, which ranges from innovative electronics and aerospace to food and beverage and everything in-between
+✔ Support California’s diverse manufacturing sector, from electronics and aerospace to food and beverage, medical equipment, clean technology, consumer goods, and more.

 Who can apply to the program?